codefresh-io/cap-docs.codefresh.io/_docs/runtime/managed-cluster.md

 toc: true
 ---

 Manage external clusters in CSDP by registering them to provisioned runtimes.
-Instead of having a single cluster for a runtime, manage multiple clusters through a single runtim.
+Instead of having a single cluster for a runtime, manage multiple clusters through a single runtime.

 When you add an external cluster to a provisioned runtime, the cluster is registered as a managed cluster.
 A managed cluster is treated as any other managed K8s resource, meaning that you can monitor its health and sync status, deploy applications on the cluster and view information in the Applications dashboard, and remove the cluster from the runtime's managed list.

 Add managed clusters through:
 * CSDP CLI
 * Kustomize
-* Helm

 Adding a managed cluster via CSDP ensures that CSDP applies the required RBAC resources (`ServiceAccount`, `ClusterRole` and `ClusterRoleBinding`) to the target cluster, creates a `Job` that updates the selected runtime with the information, registers the cluster in Argo CD as a managed cluster, and updates the platform with the new cluster information.